 Thank you for joining us in worship!
 This is the video of our indoor worship held Sunday, May 15, 2022; the Fifth Sunday of Easter.

 Thank you for joining us in worship!
 This is the video of our indoor worship held Sunday, May 8, 2022; the Fourth Sunday of Easter.

 Thank you for joining us in worship!
 This is the video of our indoor worship held Sunday, May 1, 2022; the Third Sunday of Easter.

 Thank you for joining us in worship!
 This is the video of our indoor worship held Sunday, April 24, 2022; the Second Sunday of Easter.

 The Question of the Day helps prepare you for next Sunday’s focus text in worship.
 These questions are posted here each day offering an opportunity for discussion.
-(Just click in the title of this post and you will be taken to the discussion window.)
-Try it out for a week and see how Jesus will use your time of pondering upon God’s word to deepen your faith.
+(Just click on the title of this post and you will be taken to the discussion window.)
+Try it out for a week and see how Jesus will use your time pondering upon God’s word to deepen your faith.

-This week’s text for the Sixth Sunday after Pentecost: Luke 10:38-42 (NRSV)
+This week’s text for the Second Sunday of Easter is from John 20:19-31 (NRSV)

 19When it was evening on that day, the first day of the week, and the doors of the house where the disciples had met were locked for fear of the Jews, Jesus came and stood among them and said, “Peace be with you.”
 20After he said this, he showed them his hands and his side.
 Then the disciples rejoiced when they saw the Lord.
 21Jesus said to them again, “Peace be with you.
 As the Father has sent me, so I send you.”
 22When he had said this, he breathed on them and said to them, “Receive the Holy Spirit.
 23If you forgive the sins of any, they are forgiven them; if you retain the sins of any, they are retained.”